Beginner guide

 Where Did It Come From?

 From Moscow, the game spread to European universities in the 1990s, then to American college campuses.
-In the West, it was re-themed as "Werewolf" (villagers vs werewolves instead of citizens vs mafia), but the gameplay is identical.
+In the West, it got the Werewolf theme — villagers vs werewolves — which became the dominant version worldwide.

 Why People Love It